cedtwo/n_circular_array/README.md

 (or a lack thereof).
 Wrapping contigous slices over the bounds of an axis further reduces cache locality.
 Where possible, an array should be oriented in which the majority of operations are performed on the outermost dimension(s). `n_circular_array` will take contiguous slices of memory where possible.
-For elements that implement `Copy`, this can result in an insertion of as little as a single call to `copy_from_slice`.
+This can result in certain being as little as an iteration over a single contiguous slice, or for elements implementing `Copy`, as a single call to `copy_from_slice`.

 License: MIT OR Apache-2.0